juan-duenas/gcef_ufz_agrillig/README.md

 # GCEF_ufz_agrillig

-These are files associated with the molecular measurements of the dry re-wet experiment of AG Rillig in 2024.
-This is a collaboration between the global change experimental facility (GCEF) manage by UFZ in Bad Lauchstädt (near Halle) and post-docs associated to the AG Rillig at FU Berlin.
+These are files associated with the analysis of amplicon sequencing of a dry re-wet experiment performed in early 2024.

+Data was collected as part of a collaboration between the global change experimental facility (GCEF) managed by UFZ in Bad Lauchstädt (Saxony-Anhalt - DE) and post-docs associated to the AG Rillig at Freie Universität Berlin.
-All files are contained as an R project.

 ## Contents

 -   R script -\> *analysis_script.r*

+-   Various figures

+## Data (not available in this repo due to embargo)

 -   qPCR data -\> *bf1.csv*